gforget/PathfinderProject/README.md

 Activate the Jobified version of the algorithm.
 Still a work in progress, only work with A*</BR></BR>

 <b>Show Path</b></BR>
-Activate so the tiles become green to show where the path the agent is following</BR></BR>
+Activate so the tiles become green to show the path the agent is following</BR></BR>

 <b>Agents Are Obstacle</b></BR>
 Activate so that other agent will be considered obstacle to circumvent too</BR></BR>